dotnet/csharplang/proposals/csharp-10.0/constant_interpolated_strings.md

 ## Alternatives
 [alternatives]: #alternatives

-The current `+` operator for string concatnation can combine strings in a similar manner to the current proposal.
+The current `+` operator for string concatenation can combine strings in a similar manner to the current proposal.

 ## Unresolved questions
 [unresolved]: #unresolved-questions